mila-iqia/mila-docs/docs/Information_storage.rst

 .. note:: **Auto-cleanup** is applied on files not read or modified during the specified period

-.. warning:: Currently there are no backup system in the lab.
+.. warning:: Currently there is no backup system for the Mila cluster.
 Storage local to personal computers, Google Drive and other related solutions should be used to backup important data